MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/journeys/small-to-medium-enterprise/multi-cloud-evolution.md

 This business risk can be expanded into a few technical risks:

-- Cloud migration might produce additional acquisition costs
+- Cloud migration might produce additional acquisition costs.
 - The new environment might not be properly governed, which could result in policy violations.

 ## Evolution of the policy statements